andredesousa/angular-lighthouse/README.md

-# Angular Lighthouse
+# Auditing an Angular app with Google Lighthouse

-This project provides a basic setup for auditing websites using [Lighthouse](https://github.com/GoogleChrome/lighthouse).
+This project provides a basic setup for auditing Angular websites using [Lighthouse](https://github.com/GoogleChrome/lighthouse).
 Lighthouse is an open-source, automated tool for improving the performance, quality, and correctness of your web sites.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13 and [Node.js](https://nodejs.org/en/about/releases) version 14.